 All you really need to know is that these two fully embodied characters are on a road trip and spend oodles of time together, but the MacGuffin that enables them to do so is not without interest, as MacGuffins go.
 The Tromsø tiles, the film tells us, are mysterious black and white linoleum placards with cryptic poetic messages on them, found embedded into the ground throughout the US and around the world.
 A lot of the film’s intimate dialogue is speculation over their meaning, whether they have one, or even whether such a question is meant to be asked.
 Dan and Jane have differing opinions, and it becomes clear that this is the excuse Jane uses to end the relationship.
 It sounds unconvincing, and maybe it’s supposed to, because her leaving him is what lets him live his own life—a perplexing alchemy powered by retro sexual politics (the film was shot in 2013) and an open-ended ending, which I think is a hybrid of the endings of Pay It Forward (2000) and Shutter Island (2010), but I could be wrong.

 The more interesting dialogue is filled with the vague nothings that help us feel like we connect with someone, and that in the right context can be construed as flirting: “Do you like horseweeds?”
 “What do you think of when you look at the Oregon Trail?”
 These are the best parts of the film, when the characters get to be themselves, untethered even from the necessary pressures of the script in scenes of semi-structured improvisation reminiscent of Terrence Malick; here, though, it’s less of a directorial choice and more of a cinematographic one, as cinematographer Cameron Bryson just couldn’t bear to abandon the perfect natural lighting and scenery, and they had to find something for the actors to do.
 This shooting strategy makes Dan and Jane not only realistic and well-rounded but also alluring, and we viewers feel like we are a part of their intimacy.
 This kind of thing just can’t be forced, as demonstrated when they play what Warren calls the film’s key dialogue scene (“More than small.”) strictly by the book, and it comes out smacking of vacuous pseudo-profundity.
-(Probably because Warren himself doesn’t know what his own lines mean.)
+(Probably because Warren himself doesn’t know what these lines mean.)

 The leads are both strong, with Siepser exuding just a bit more star power, but both are overshadowed by the cinematography and the soundtrack.
 Not only did the shoot span ten states, it seems like Bryson got a perfect shot in each one.
 He’s excellent with either tripod or handheld, and the climactic break-up scene, a cinematographically impeccable one-shot, was done on handheld in a single take.
 I usually add at most one picture to a review, but like Bryson lingering over his footage, I just can’t bring myself to post less than three screenshots.
 (Keep in mind: Even when the scenery is not the main element of a shot, the composition, lighting, and angle are still breathtaking, both outdoors and in-.)